gmp26/grunt-panda/README.md

 ## Release History
 _version-0.1.8_
-* Added ability to extract metadata to yaml
+* Added ability to extract and merge metadata to yaml file(s).

 _version-0.1.7_
 * Changed test1 so it tests lodash template processing